ansys/pysam-sysml2/doc/source/user_guide/api/read-model.rst

 Access methods
 ==============

-To parse the project, you can use different access methods.
+To parse the project, you can use dot access or underscore access.

 Dot access
 ----------

-Using the dot access, you can access all direct named elements of your SysML element.
-Also, you can access some useful top-level functions, such as ``get_value``.
+With dot access, you can access all direct named elements of your SysML element.
+Also, you can access some useful top-level functions, such as ``get_value()``.

 Sub-elements
 ~~~~~~~~~~~~

-The script attaches all elements contained in ``ownedElement`` and ``_inheritedFeature``, which have names, to the container element.
+The following code attaches all elements contained in ``ownedElement`` and ``_inheritedFeature``, which have names, to the container element.

 .. code:: python